Overview of High-Risk Pregnancy

 The most common causes of death in fetuses and newborns are

 Certain conditions or characteristics, called risk factors, make a pregnancy high risk.
 As part of routine care during pregnancy, doctors check for these factors to determine the degree of risk for a particular woman and baby and thus to provide better medical care.
+Genetic evaluation is particularly important.
+It involves assessing the couple’s family history and, if needed, analyzing blood or tissue samples (such as cells from the inside of the cheek).
+This evaluation is done to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.

 Factors that can affect risk in women include